kaseypsbrice/Recipe-Mgmt-System/backend/README.md

 ```
 CREATE USER irms_admin WITH PASSWORD '<password>';
 GRANT ALL PRIVILEGES ON DATABASE irms TO irms_admin;
-\c irms; // If you haven't already connected to the database

 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO irms_admin;
 GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO irms_admin;